 As of Feb 2016, 40 campgrounds with a total of 6,800 campsites and 33,000 photos were now available online.

-The long term goal, besides added the last remaining few campgrounds, is to expand the guide to include a handful of remote access campgrounds along with additional site features and content to provide additional ways to help campers discover/research campgrounds that best suit their needs.
+Future goal include expanding the guide to include a handful of remote access campgrounds along with additional site features and content to provide additional ways to help campers discover/research campgrounds that best suit their needs.

 How about those ads on the website?
 Sorry but after several years of paying out of pocket for the web server I had to install Google Adsense in order to offset some of my costs in running the website.